NeuralVFX/unreal-json-layout-plugin/README.md

 - All loading and unloading classes are derived from an abstract class
 - Children of this abstract class handle loading/unloading of each type of asset in different ways
 - This can be expanded to include things like Cameras or Skeletal Mesh with ease
-- Currently this is demonstrating saving and loadig from inside Unreal, however this methodology works for transfering information between DCCs
+- Currently this is demonstrating saving and loadig from inside Unreal, however this methodology works for transferring information between DCCs

 ## Plugin Usage
 Usage instructions found here: [user manual page](USAGE.md).